-The DRL module is part of your exterior lighting system.
+A: The daytime running light (DRL) module is part of the exterior lighting system on most new cars, but not every vehicle has daytime running lights.
 It’s in charge of turning on the headlights and daytime running lights based on ambient light conditions.

 The location of the DRL module often depends on the vehicle’s make and model.
 For instance, if you own a 2002 Ford Explorer, you’ll find the DRL module behind the battery junction box on the inner side of the left fender.
 On the other hand, a 2006 Honda Civic will have the DRL module under the dashboard on the driver’s side.